 What is two-factor authentication?
 It’s a process of adding a second, entirely different door between hackers and the gold that is your online identity.
 Consider the typical way you access your primary email account.
-You enter a username, and password, and you are in.
-Now, if you are like most people, your billing accounts, banking accounts, shopping accounts and other email accounts are often connected to your primary email account and often dependent upon it.
+You enter a username and password, and you are in.
+Now, if you are like most people, your billing accounts, banking accounts, shopping accounts, and other email accounts are often connected to your primary email account and often that depend upon it.
 For example, if you forget your password to your online brokerage account, you click a link that sends a link to your email to reset your password.
 Right?

 Two-factor authentication is not going to eliminate the prospect of your being hacked or having your identity appropriated.
 Notably, many hackers find the best success using social engineering.
 They figure out how to contact your service providers and pretend that they are you.
 That’s for another post.
 However, please start with two-factor authentication.

 At Solia Media, we offer consulting in this area.
 Call us if you want some help.
 You can think of it as “the ounce of prevention.”